USS Holland (SS-1): Design and construction

-Service
+Service history

-Holland VI eventually proved her validity and worthiness as a warship and was ultimately purchased by the U.S. government for the sum of $150,000 on 11 April 1900.
+Holland VI eventually proved her worthiness as a warship and was ultimately purchased by the US government for the sum of $150,000, on 11 April 1900.
 She was considered to be the first truly successful craft of her type.
 The United States Government soon ordered more submarines from Holland's company, which were to be known as the Plunger class.
 These became America's first fleet of underwater naval vessels.

-Holland VI was modified after her christening, and was renamed United States Submarine Torpedo Boat Holland (Submarine-1) when she was commissioned by the US Navy on 12 October 1900, at Newport, Rhode Island, with Lieutenant Harry H. Caldwell in command.
+Holland VI was modified after her christening, and was renamed United States Submarine Torpedo Boat Holland (Submarine-1) when she was commissioned by the US Navy on 12 October 1900, at Newport, Rhode Island.

-During her commissioned life in the USN, the Holland did not carry the hull designation SS-1.
-The designation system currently in use was placed into Naval Regulations on 17 July 1920.
-Thus, the Holland would have never been assigned SS-1.
-She would have been designated Submarine-1 or simply S-1 under the system in place between 1895 and 1920.
+During her commissioned life in the Navy, Holland did not carry the hull designation SS-1.
+The designation system currently in use was placed into Naval Regulations, on 17 July 1920.
+Holland would never been referred to as SS-1, while in service, she would have been designated Submarine-1, or simply S-1, under the system in place between 1895 and 1920.
 Most historians, including official Navy sources, have retroactively applied both the prefix USS and the designation SS-1 to avoid confusion.